gradle/gradle/subprojects/docs/src/samples/compositeBuilds/plugin-dev/README.md

 # Composite build to develop a Gradle plugin

 This sample demonstrates a composite build used to develop a Gradle plugin in conjunction with a consuming build.

-This plugin can then easily be published to be shared with other Gradle builds.
+The plugin could be in the same repository (only used by this build) or it could be in a different repository (used by many other builds).

-This setup removes the need for a `buildSrc` project for developing a plugin.
+This removes the need for the special `buildSrc` project and makes prototyping plugins even easier.

 ### Buildscript dependencies are substituted